 - 6. Plaintiff Sasha Pippenger was the Director of Peace Processes at USIP, overseeing the team responsible for international mediation, negotiation, dialogues, ceasefires, and reconciliation, until her employment was terminated on March 28, 2025. - 7.
 Plaintiff Elizabeth Quinlan served as the Program Officer for Public Engagement and D.C.
 Partnerships at USIP until her employment was terminated on March 28, 2025. - 8.
-Plaintiff Jane Doe served as a senior officer at USIP until her employment was terminated on March 28, 2025. - 9.
 Plaintiff Chris Bosley was the Acting Director for the Program on Violence and Extremism at USIP until his employment was terminated on March 28, 2025.
-Plaintiff Bosley is a resident of Washington, D.C. - 10.
-Plaintiff Shira Lowinger was the Director of Grants Administration in the Office of Finance at USIP until her employment was terminated on March 28, 2025. - 11.
-Plaintiff John Doe is a Libyan national residing in Tripoli, Libya who is currently employed by USIP as a PSC, where he supports USIP initiatives in that country ranging from mediation, to supporting ongoing peace processes, counterterrorism programs, and engagements with local communities affected by violence. - 12.
+Plaintiff Bosley is a resident of Washington, D.C. - 9.
+Plaintiff Shira Lowinger was the Director of Grants and Contracts Administration in the Office of Finance at USIP until her employment was terminated on March 28, 2025. - 10.
+Plaintiff Mohamed Khalil Abuznad is a Libyan national residing in Tripoli, Libya who is currently employed by USIP as a PSC, where he supports USIP initiatives in that country ranging from mediation, to supporting ongoing peace processes, counterterrorism programs, and engagements with local communities affected by violence.
+Abuznad was given a termination notice of his contract, effective May 31, 2025. - 11.
 Plaintiff Chester A. Crocker is a donor to the Endowment of USIP.
 He is also a retired professor of strategic studies at Georgetown University, a former Assistant Secretary for the Department of State, a former member of the USIP Board of Directors (1992 to 2011), and a former Board Chair of the USIP Board of Directors (1992-2004).
 Plaintiff Crocker is a resident of Washington, D.C.

-- 13. Plaintiff Brave Generation is a registered non-profit organization registered in the State of New York working with individuals from Russia, Ukraine, and Belarus on dialogue programming, in partnership with the Institute's Center for Russia and Europe. - 14.
+- 12. Plaintiff Brave Generation is a registered non-profit organization registered in the State of New York working with individuals from Russia, Ukraine, and Belarus on dialogue programming, in partnership with USIP's Center for Russia and Europe. - 13.
 Plaintiff Peace in Praxis, LLC ("Peace in Praxis") is a limited liability company registered in the State of Maryland that specializes in research, curriculum development, and training design for education, training, and nonprofit clients.
-It has worked with USIP since 2022, primarily to develop trainings in the peacebuilding field. - 15.
-Plaintiff InterMotion Media, LLC ("InterMotion") is a production company organized under the laws of Virginia that specializes in video content for education, training, and nonprofit clients.
+It has worked with USIP since 2022, primarily to develop trainings in the peacebuilding field. - 14.
+Plaintiff InterMotion Media, LLC ("InterMotion") is a production company registered in the State of Virginia that specializes in video content for education, training, and nonprofit clients.
 InterMotion has served as a contractor for USIP since 2012, primarily producing video content for online training courses in the peacebuilding field.